 The 3 theory units are assessed by 2 on-line multiple choice exams and one written test The 3 practical units are assessed by written tests and items made out of steel to a set tolerance.

-Some however little formal homework is set by the tutor, but students are encouraged to work independently from home for the revision of online exams.
+Homework is set by the tutor and students are encouraged to work independently from home for the revision of online exams.

 Fees and Additional Costs